All Collections

 A ground-breaking new translation of the Anis al-Hujjaj (The Pilgrim’s Companion), with an extended introduction.

 Written during the year-long pilgrimage undertaken by the author, Safi ibn Vali Qazwini in 1676–77, the Anis al-Hujjaj (‘Pilgrims’ Companion’) gives advice to prospective pilgrims on every aspect of the journey to Mecca via the Indian Ocean: which ships to choose, how to stay healthy, the places to visit, the rituals to be observed and the people one is likely to encounter.
-Dedicated to the Mughal emperor Aurangzeb and after taking leave from the emperor’s daughter Zeb un-Nisa, for whom he had written a commentary on the Qur’an, the author writes a wonderfully vivid and colourful account of the journey.
+Dedicated to the Mughal emperor Aurangzeb’s daughter, for whom he had written a commentary on the Qur’an, the author writes a wonderfully vivid and colourful account of the journey.
 This manuscript belongs to a long-established tradition of guides to the Holy Places and provides a fascinating picture of the Indian Ocean and pilgrimage in the 17th century.

 Gallery